Trump administration reverses transgender bathroom guidance - ABC 36 News

-The Trump administration on Wednesday night rescinded an Obama-era directive instructing schools to allow transgender students to use the bathroom that matches their gender identity.
+The Trump administration on Wednesday night rescinded Obama-era guidance directing schools to allow transgender students to use the bathroom that matches their gender identity.

 In a letter sent to schools on Wednesday, the Justice and Education Departments said the Obama administration’s guidance — which cited Title IX — did not explain how it was consistent with the law.